jundalisay/spblist/content/en/research/descartes/philosophy/part-1/article-51.md

 The things and the modes of things should be examined each of them by itself.

-"Substance" is a thing which exists in such a way that it needs nothing beyond itself in order to exist.
+**"Substance" is a thing which exists in such a way that it needs nothing beyond itself in order to exist.**

 In truth, there is only one substance which is absolutely independent -- God.
 - All other things can exist only by help of the concourse of God.

 Accordingly, "substance" applies to God and created things differently.
-- The word "substance" does not have any meaning which is common to God and them.
+- The word "substance" does not have any meaning which is common to God and them.*
 <!-- does not apply to God and the creatures UNIVOCALLY.  -->
 <!-- , to adopt a term familiar in the schools; that is,  -->
 <!-- no signification of this word can be distinctly understood which  -->

+{{< n n="We use the word 'idea' and 'mind' instead of substance" >}}

 #### 52. Applicability of Substance